-Ireland stopped harvesting peat in 2020 and will phase out production of peat briquettes by 2024.
+Ireland stopped harvesting lower value milled peat in 2020 and will phase out production of peat briquettes by 2024.

-The country of origin for imports of other bituminous coal is known for 2018p, but unavailable for reasons of confidentiality.
+Due to confidentiality reasons, anthracite imports include patent fuel imports.The country of origin for imports of other bituminous coal is known for 2018p, but unavailable for reasons of confidentiality.